 Create a budget.

 To begin organizing debt, you need to have a clear understanding of your whole budget.
 Write up your monthly expenses.
-See what you could change (like packing a lunch instead of purchasing one or taking coffee from home instead of the daily Dunkin’ drive-thru).
+See what you could change.
+How about packing a lunch instead of purchasing one or taking coffee from home instead of the daily Dunkin’ drive-thru?
 Put some money towards getting rid of debt.
 By creating a budget you’ll see where you have extra money to pay toward credit card balances.

 Tackling your debt is easier when you’re organized.
 You can’t change the choices that put you into debt, but you can turn it around.
 Focus your energies on spending differently and prioritizing a payoff plan.